 No free software application can create RAR archives, unless the operation is performed invoking WinRar binary itself, because the RAR format is proprietary, moreover, the UnRAR license explicitly disallows to reverse engineering the file format definitions implemented to build functional RAR creation software.

-With WinRar installed you can use PeaZip's "Custom" archive type interface to use rar.exe to create RAR format archives through PeaZip's GUI: chose "Custom" format in compression dialog and the first time go to "Advanced" tab to tell PeaZip how to use the executable rar.exe a nameofthearchive nameoftheinputfiles
+If WinRar is installed in the system you can use PeaZip's "Custom/RAR" type to invoke rar.exe to create / update / edit / repair RAR archives through PeaZip's GUI, which takes care to apply the correct syntax.